Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Completing the induction

 \section{Completing the induction}

-In this section, we let $F_n=C(t_1, \ldots t_n)$ be a transcendental Liouvillian extension given in Definition \ref{DEF:liouvillian}.
-In addition, $F_0=C$ during an induction or a recursion. \begin{thm} For every element $h \in F_n$, one can construct a complete reduction for $(F_n, \cR_h)$. \end{thm} \begin{proof} We proceed by induction on $n$.
+In this section, we let $F_0=C$ and $F_n=C(t_1, \ldots, t_n)$ be a transcendental Liouvillian extension introduced in Definition \ref{DEF:liouvillian}.
+Then $F_i = C(t_1, \ldots, t_i)$ is also a transcendental Liouvillian extension of $C$ for all $i \in [n]$.
+With Remark \ref{RE:algcr}, we state the main result of this paper as follows. \begin{thm} There exists an algorithm that, for every element $h \in F_n$, constructs a complete reduction $\Phi_{n,h}$ for $(F_n, \, \cR_h)$. \end{thm} \begin{proof} We proceed by induction on $n$.
 If $n=0$, then the conclusion holds by Example \ref{EX:const}.